JeffreySarnoff/TypedDelegation.jl/README.md

 ## TypedDelegation.jl

+### Easily apply functions onto fields.

-### Use a Type's fields as operands for the type's operations.
-Easily apply functions onto fields.
+- Use a struct's fields as operands for operations on values of that type.

 ##### Copyright © 2016-2019 by Jeffrey Sarnoff.
 Released under the MIT License.